li3tuo4/rc-fpga-zcu/README.md

 Vivado | `v2017.1`
 Petalinux |  `2017.1`

-This flow differs to the original flow in ARM Linux generation, Vivado version (for supporting this FPGA), hardware modfication (ZCU102 has different PS architecture), and minor changes in software stack.
+This flow differs to the original flow ([zynq-fpga](https://github.com/ucb-bar/fpga-zynq)) in ARM Linux generation, Vivado version (for supporting this FPGA), hardware modfication (ZCU102 has different PS architecture), SD card preparation, and minor changes in software stack.

 Please feel free to contribute.
 Please let me know if you meet any problem.